 I liked the thermal springs of Espirtu Santo, the facilities, the surroundings and even the trip getting there was a very interesting trek through rural Colombia.
 I will return to explore the towns and countryside around Narino, Puente Linda and Norcasia.
 They definitely merit more attention.

-From Medellin – the Thermales Espiritu Santo are not easy to get to.
+the Thermales Espiritu Santo are not easy to get to.
 There are two direct buses from the north terminal of Medellin.
 There are also buses from the North Terminal of Medellin going through Sonson and onto Narino leaving at 6:30 a.m.
 8 a.m. and at 3 p.m.
 The trip takes around 8 hours.
 The buses stop at Narino which is still a few hours from the spa.
 From here one must catch a chiva bus on the road from Narino to Norcasia.
 It would probably be best to spend a night in Sonson or Narino, both interesting villages, and grab a chiva bus leaving from the main square of either town in the morning.

 After Narino the paved road ends and a dirt road snakes through the mountains to Puente Linda, a very small town on a river separating the Colombian province of Antioquia from Caldas.
 From here one can hire a tuk tuk to the the resort or, if you’re traveling light, it can be reached on foot in an hour or so.

-From Bogota it’s also a two day trip.
+it's also a two day trip.
 Take a bus to Guaduas or Honda and then onto La Dorada where you catch another bus to Norcasia.
 In Norcasia the chiva buses pull up in the main square at 6 and 9 a.m. and take the Norcasia-Narino road all the way to Sonson.
 Tell the driver to leave you at Puente Linda.
 And if you tell the driver you are going to Termales Espiritu Santo they will leave you in front of a house just outside of Puente Linda past the road going to the resort.
 At the house you will find a young man, Sebastian, with a tuk tuk who will take you to the resort for 5,000 COP.

 For more information on the thermal bath resort of Santo Spirito contact them directly at: thermales espiritusanto.co or call +57 3202157574.
 They are also on facebook and instagram.